Affordable Housing Developments

 -

-Housing Services and Parks, Recreation and Cemeteries are working on this project together and are looking for your feedback on how the 1.77 hectares site should be utilized to provide 50 housing units and for how the balance of the land could be used to provide other amenities to the community.
+Municipal departments are working on this project together on ways to utilize this land to provide much needed affordable housing units and for how the balance of any unused portions of the land could be used to provide other amenities, such as a park to the community.

 Who's Listening